wdv4758h/pypy-extradoc/talk/pyconar2011/abstract.rst

 During the talk I'll present some demos and talk what things are possible having a decent optimizing just-in-time compiler and briefly discuss strategies that we used for achieving this.
-I'll also discuss how faster-than-C, pypy's original goal from years ago, was after all not that far off.
+I'll also discuss how faster-than-C, pypy's original goal from years ago, is after all not that far off.